cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 In contrast, digital signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.
-Moreover, {{JKK14}} shows that one can realize a VOPRF in the Random Oracle Model by hashing a signature-message pair, where the signature is computed using from a deterministic blind signature protocol.
+Moreover, {{JKK14}} shows that one can realize a VOPRF in the Random Oracle Model by hashing a signature-message pair, where the signature is computed using a deterministic blind signature protocol.

 This document specifies a protocol for computing the RSA blind signatures using RSA-PSS encoding, and a family of variants for this protocol, denoted RSABSSA.
 In order to facilitate deployment,